 Coaching is personalised.
 It helps you work out what and how to do things in your business that will achieve the goals you set.
 This path will look different for every business owner.

 With a business degree, you may well get the information you need… along with a whole lot of extra stuff you don’t.
-For most small business owners, it’s overkill.
+If you’re running an IT company, do you really need to know how JIT (just-in-time) protocols work in a manufacturing business?
+No, didn’t think so.
+For most business owners, it’s overkill.
 Most of my coaching clients are in their business for the long haul.
-They have no immediate plans to climb the corporate ladder – that’s exactly what they were hoping to leave behind when they dreamed of starting a business.
+They have no immediate plans to climb the corporate ladder – that’s exactly what they wanted to avoid by starting their own business.

 Doing + learning = a powerful formula for success